 Core subjects for all are Mathematics, English Language and Literature and a modern language, either French, German or Spanish.
 Pupils are required to study the three sciences (Biology, Chemistry and Physics) and take two or three GCSEs in science subjects – either Dual Award (DAS) or Triple Award (TAS).
-Additionally, all pupils will embark on the HPQ (Higher Project Qualification) at the start of the Lower Fifth.

 The Sixth Form provides a different work environment from that of the Lower School, with students generally taking three subjects in the Sixth Form rather than nine or 10 GCSE courses.
 Time outside academic teaching is more a student’s own responsibility and considerable trust is vested in students to use these opportunities properly.
 Above all, Cranleigh aims to create independent learners, as the skills and habits learned at school will last for the rest of a student’s working life.

 Whilst the Sixth Form occupies only a short period in an academic life, there are inevitably many distractions.
 The Lower Sixth year is therefore very important: in practice we have found over the last few years that the three terms in the Lower Sixth are the ones which make the most difference to eventual results and university prospects.